teejayen/teejayen.github.io/apogee2019.md

   - Scales to thousands of companies
   - Unlimited number of companies, and unlimited number of users per company
   - Manage multiple organisations from one interface
-  - Operators onboarded at lowest permission level
+  - Operators are onboarded at lowest permission level

 ### WatchGuard Cloud Visibility